Cris7777/MSiA423-Project-Repo/README.md

 **ML Metric**:

-- Predict player scores with Mean Squared Error of  lower than 10.
+- Less than 10 of Mean Squared Error to predict  scores of players

--
+- More than 0.7 of R-Squared for the final m

 **Business Metric**: